 The morning, we were supposed to leave early, but of course didn’t.
 We were headed to Sigiriya, an ancient fortress built into a tall rock.

 The top of the rock has no buildings left, but the group that did go all the way to the top said the site interpreter the guide had hired had plenty of stories.
-I said with the guide at the bottom watching the monkeys and waiting and the guide told me — well, this whole story about the terrible king and all his women, we only know that because of the monks who hated him because they were evicted from their homes.
+I sat with the guide at the bottom watching the monkeys and waiting and the guide told me — well, this whole story about the terrible king and all his women, we only know that because of the monks who hated him because they were evicted from their homes.
 Maybe the frescoes are of the concubines, maybe they’re just women the monks were thinking about.
 There’s a problem with believing history written by people who hate you.

 After lunch and another long drive, we went to Minneriya-Girithale Sanctuary to see the elephants.

 The Sri Lankan elephant (which is its own subspecies the Asian elephant) is more or less tuskless, only about 1 in 5 have small tusks.
 And they are left to roam through a couple large sanctuaries — the water you see behind them is an agricultural reserve.
 I didn’t take any pictures of it, but this was a very busy spot with about 20 or 30 6 passenger trucks weaving their way in and out of the elephants.
-The elephants are terribly happy about the intrusion and make charges at the trucks when they feel they’re getting to close, requiring some speed racing in reverse to avoid a collision.
+The elephants are not terribly happy about the intrusion and make charges at the trucks when they feel they’re getting to close, requiring some speed racing in reverse to avoid a collision.

 The third day we spent at Wilpattu National Park, an enormous reserve on the upper left hand side of the Sri Lankan teardrop.
 It’s best known for its Sri Lanka leopard, its Sri Lanka sloth bear, the three kinds of deer (in order of decreasing size, the sambur, spotted, and barking), and a wide variety of bird life.
 (Oh, Janis will make me a birder yet.)